This box is not visible in the printed version.

 If you have any questions as to whether a change of control has taken place, you should seek independent legal advice.

-Changes of control must be reported as a key event as soon as possible and not later than within 5 working days.
+Changes of control must be reported as a key event as soon as reasonably practicable and in any event within 5 working days of the licensee becoming aware of the event’s occurrence.

-Within 5 weeks of the change occurring you must either surrender the licence or apply for the licence to continue to have effect or it will be revoked.
+Within 5 weeks of the change occurring, you must either surrender the licence or apply for the licence to continue to have effect or it may be revoked.

 If you want to apply for the licence to continue to have effect, you must complete a Change of Corporate Control form, and pay the appropriate fee.
 You must email the completed form and supporting documents to licensing@gamblingcommission.gov.uk.
 Do not post them to us and do not email them to a Licensing team member email address.